Maurof-dev/Streamlit_function/README.md

-# Streamlit_function
+# Streamlit_function app

-# A streamlit app that can be used to interpolate a 1D analytical function in a selected interval with a neural network (NN).
+# Use it to interpolate a 1D analytical function with a neural network (NN).

 # The function can be given as a symbolic expression.